| |

 Some of the Major Documents and Position Papers of CCDS on Climate Change 2009 to present:

-In the last several years environmental awareness and the climate change movement has become worldwide, yet the response is still inadequate and often conflicted about how much time
+become worldwide, yet the response is still inadequate and often

 we have and what can or should be done.
-While resistance to a comprehensive and
+While resistance to a

 committed

-approach to obtaining a sustainable environment comes
+approach to preventing C3 (and obtaining a sustainable environment) comes

 from both economic and

-national conflicts, it is primarily the self-interest of global corporate military industrial powers that oppose serious shift to a sustainable eco-system.
+global corporate military industrial powers that oppose serious shift to

 the end of oil and fossil fuel addiction, giving up the nuclear option